16cconway/proj2/README.md

 ignored.

 ### Valid Inputs
-Inputs should contain **alphabet letters** or **operators** (+, -, /, *, ^,
+Inputs should contain **operators** (+, -, /, *, ^, $) or **alphabet
-or $). * represents multiplication. $ and ^ both represent exponentiation.
+letters** only. * represents multiplication. $ and ^ both represent exponentiation.
 The number of operators must equal the number of operands minus 1.
-The expression must be in a valid prefix form.
-Any character other than alphabet letters and these operators will result in an error for that line of the input file.
+The expression must be in a valid prefix form where every one operator must be on the left of two operands.

 ## Output
 The second positional argument is the output file.
 This file should be a